simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 On the other hand, note that:

 - A custom row class can have additional fields and constructor arguments, as long as they're not required.
-Moor will ignore those parameters when mapping a database row.
+Drift will ignore those parameters when mapping a database row.
 - A table can have additional columns not reflected in a custom data class.
-  Moor will simply not load those columns when mapping a row.
+  Drift will simply not load those columns when mapping a row.

 ### Using another constructor

-By default, moor will use the default, unnamed constructor to map a row to the class.
+By default, drift will use the default, unnamed constructor to map a row to the class.
 If you want to use another constructor, set the `constructor` parameter on the `@UseRowClass` annotation: